 Through the use of my blog (this website) and the links that I share on social networks (Google+, Facebook, Twitter), I’m actively creating and curating my digital identity as a digital educator and researcher.

 I am a blogger

 This digital space is a domain of my own that has documented a history of my thoughts and growth over time.
 I believe it is important to maintain one hub, or one home online that you active maintain.
 Blogging allows me to write myself into being.

 Blogging allows me to reflect on these questions, and get them all out in one place.
-It is an archive of my thinking (or lack thereof) on a particular topic and allows me to revisit it later.
-I may have people read and comment…people may not care at all and ignore it.
+It is an archive of my thinking on a particular topic and allows me to revisit it later.
+I have people read, comment, and share…but the act of writing allows me to get my thoughts out.
+It doesn’t matter if it’s in print or pixel.
 As a reflective tool, it serves its purpose as an open, online journal in the deluge of online informational text.